CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

 Loctite LB 8008 is a copper-and-graphite paste for spark plug threads, exhaust manifold studs, and brake hardware.
 Brush a thin coat on before assembly; the integrated brush applies the right amount without the mess of a bulk tube.
-Reviews spanning 2016–2025 (4.7 stars, 73 verified purchases) consistently report clean disassembly on exhaust hardware after multi-year service.
+Owner reviews spanning 2016·2025 consistently report clean disassembly on exhaust hardware after multi-year service.
 The 1800°F rating covers most daily-driver applications.

 Copper-based anti-seize is generally not recommended for stainless steel fasteners at sustained high temperatures.
 Copper can cause stress-corrosion cracking on stainless at elevated heat over time.
 For stainless exhaust studs, a nickel-based anti-seize is the better choice.

-The product is rated from −20°F (−29°C) to 1800°F (980°C) per the label and Amazon listing.
+The product is rated from −20°F (−29°C) to 1800°F (980°C) per the label and the product listing.
 This covers exhaust manifold studs, spark plug threads, and brake hardware on most daily-driver vehicles.

 Marketing copy from Loctite, via Amazon.
 Not editorial.